 You can use simple radial geofences or easily define complex multi-point polygon geofences to build accurate boundaries to trigger your automation.
 Campaigns can run indefinitely or for a limited time.
 What’s more you can preload campaigns in advance and use in conjunction with channels and segments to notify the exact, target audience for that campaign.

-4 Use rich notifications to increase open rates
+4 Use rich push notification to increase open rates

 You can apparently increase open rates by up to 56% if you use rich push notifications.
 You might ask what is a rich notification?
 It’s simply a push campaign with an attachment which is rich media.
 So, in addition to the characters in the notification, you can include images, video, audio and other interactive assets.
 Add deep linking, URLs, rich push features like emojis and more.